canonical/certification-docs/Policy_Guide-16.04.rst

 Requesting Certificates
 -----------------------
+As of February, 2016, any system proposed for certification must also have a matching `Server Certification Intake
+Form <https://certification.canonical.com/server-intake/>`_ completed and submitted.
+Certificates will not be reviewed until this step is complete.

 Certificates should only need to be requested *one* time per System per Release.

 If re-tests are needed to satisfy testing requirements, do *not* create separate